Wooza/ProspectTogether/README.md

         No argument resets the heatmap back to all ores.
 Can only handle the ore name in your selected language or the ore tag.
         Examples: game:ore-emerald, game:ore-bituminouscoal, Cassiterite.
     .pt autoshare [true,false] - Set automatic sharing of prospecting data.
-    .pt setsaveintervalminutes [1-60] - Periodically store the prospecting data (on the cleint) every x minutes.
+    .pt setsaveintervalminutes [1-60] - Periodically store the prospecting data (on the client) every x minutes.
     .pt sendall - Send all your existing prospecting information to the server.
 You usually only have to run this command once per server.

 ### Client Configuration